This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Reading outputs into R

 I have included some handy R functions for reading in the outputs of the pipeline.
-You just need to source the file GenoPred/functions/pipeline.R.
-Here is a list of useful R functions.
+You just need to set your working directory to the GenoPred/pipeline folder, and source the file GenoPred/functions/pipeline.R.

 read_param